-- Black/navy school / smart trousers/skirt

-- A white blouse/shirt

-- A TRS long sleeved tshirt/TRS polo-shirt

-- A TRS sweatshirt/TRS cardigan.

-- Trainers.
-We have chosen trainers as we would like all pupils to be able to participate in some form of exercise opportunity each day.
+- Black/navy school / trousers/skirt/jogging bottoms/leggings required - A white blouse/shirt optional - A TRS long sleeved tshirt/TRS polo-shirt required - A TRS sweatshirt/TRS cardigan required - Trainers or shoes/boots.
+Pupils need to wear comfortable footwear as we would like all pupils to be able to participate in some form of exercise opportunity each day.